input-leap/input-leap/README.md

 Barrier is KVM software forked from Symless's synergy 1.9 codebase.
 Synergy was a commercialized reimplementation of the original CosmoSynergy written by Chris Schoeneman.

+At the moment, barrier is not compatible with synergy.
+Barrier needs to be installed on all machines that will share keyboard and mouse.

 ### What's different?

 Whereas synergy has moved beyond its goals from the 1.x era, barrier aims to maintain that simplicity.
 Barrier will let you use your keyboard and mouse from machine A to control machine B (or more).
 That's it.